awsdocs/aws-directory-service-admin-guide/doc_source/IAM_Auth_Access_IdentityBased.md

 The policy doesn't specify the `Principal` element because in an identity\-based policy you don't specify the principal who gets the permission\.
 When you attach policy to a user, the user is the implicit principal\.
 When you attach a permission policy to an IAM role, the principal identified in the role's trust policy gets the permissions\.

-For a table showing all of the AWS Directory Service API actions and the resources that they apply to, see [AWS Directory Service API Permissions: Actions, Resources, and Conditions Reference](UsingWithDS_IAM_ResourcePermissions.md)\.
+For a table showing all of the AWS Directory Service API actions and the resources that they apply to, see [AWS Directory Service API permissions: Actions, resources, and conditions reference](UsingWithDS_IAM_ResourcePermissions.md)\.

-## Permissions Required to Use the AWS Directory Service Console<a name="UsingWithDS_IAM_RequiredPermissions_Console"></a>
+## Permissions required to use the AWS Directory Service console<a name="UsingWithDS_IAM_RequiredPermissions_Console"></a>

-For a user to work with the AWS Directory Service console, that user must have permissions listed in the preceding policy or the permissions granted by the Directory Service Full Access Role or Directory Service Read Only role, described in [AWS Managed \(Predefined\) Policies for AWS Directory Service](#IAM_Auth_Access_ManagedPolicies)\.
+For a user to work with the AWS Directory Service console, that user must have permissions listed in the preceding policy or the permissions granted by the Directory Service Full Access Role or Directory Service Read Only role, described in [AWS managed \(predefined\) policies for AWS Directory Service](#IAM_Auth_Access_ManagedPolicies)\.

 If you create an IAM policy that is more restrictive than the minimum required permissions, the console won't function as intended for users with that IAM policy\.

-## AWS Managed \(Predefined\) Policies for AWS Directory Service<a name="IAM_Auth_Access_ManagedPolicies"></a>
+## AWS managed \(predefined\) policies for AWS Directory Service<a name="IAM_Auth_Access_ManagedPolicies"></a>

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
 Managed policies grant necessary permissions for common use cases so you can avoid having to investigate what permissions are needed\.
-For more information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.
+For more information, see [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 The following AWS managed policies, which you can attach to users in your account, are specific to AWS Directory Service:
 + **AWSDirectoryServiceReadOnlyAccess** – Grants a user or group read\-only access to all AWS Directory Service resources, EC2 subnets, EC2 network interfaces, and Amazon Simple Notification Service \(Amazon SNS\) topics and subscriptions for the root AWS account\.
-For more information, see [Using AWS Managed Policies with AWS Directory Service](ms_ad_managed_policies.md)\.
+For more information, see [Using AWS managed policies with AWS Directory Service](ms_ad_managed_policies.md)\.
 + **AWSDirectoryServiceFullAccess** – Grants a user or group the following:
   + Full access to AWS Directory Service
   + Access to key Amazon EC2 services required to use AWS Directory Service
   + Ability to list Amazon SNS topics
   + Ability to create, manage, and delete Amazon SNS topics with a name beginning with “DirectoryMonitoring”

-  For more information, see [Using AWS Managed Policies with AWS Directory Service](ms_ad_managed_policies.md)\.
+  For more information, see [Using AWS managed policies with AWS Directory Service](ms_ad_managed_policies.md)\.

 In addition, there are other AWS managed policies that are suitable for use with other IAM roles\.
 These policies are assigned to the roles that are associated with users in your AWS Directory Service directory\.
 These policies are required for those users to have access to other AWS resources, such as Amazon EC2\.
-For more information, see [Grant Users and Groups Access to AWS Resources](ms_ad_manage_roles.md)\.
+For more information, see [Grant users and groups access to AWS resources](ms_ad_manage_roles.md)\.

 You can also create custom IAM policies that allow users to access the required API actions and resources\.
 You can attach these custom policies to the IAM users or groups that require those permissions\.

-## Customer Managed Policy Examples<a name="IAMPolicyExamples_DS"></a>
+## Customer managed policy examples<a name="IAMPolicyExamples_DS"></a>

 In this section, you can find example user policies that grant permissions for various AWS Directory Service actions\.